 When it comes to choosing between FDM and SLA 3D printers, you have to set your priorities because each type has its pros and cons.

-Firstly, FDM printers use filaments, which are melted through the extruder and deposited onto the print bed one layer at a time.
+Firstly, FDM ones use filaments, which are melted through the extruder and deposited onto the print bed one layer at a time.
 The printer keeps adding layers from the bottom up until the whole object is printed.

-Contrarily, SLA printers use resin, which is cured using some sort of light.
-Some printers use laser, while others use UV lights.
+Contrarily, SLA use resin, which is cured using some sort of light.
+Some use laser, while others use UV lights.
 The models are also printed layer by layer, but from the top down.

-On the other hand, FDM printers are a lot faster than SLA ones because the latter requires some extra time to cure the resin with a small, precise light source.
+On the other hand, FDM are a lot faster than SLA ones because the latter requires some extra time to cure the resin with a small, precise light source.

 With FDM printers, you’ll most likely need to sand the model when it’s done to make sure that its finish is smooth and nice to the touch.
-On the other hand, SLA printers’ models come out of the printer with excellent finish because SLA printers usually have a better printing resolution, as I said before.
+On the other hand, SLA printers’ models come out of the printer with excellent finish because SLA printers usually have a better 3D printing resolution, as I said before.

-To keep it simple, opt for 3D printers with a printing resolution of 0.05 mm or lower if you want the best print quality possible.
-However, keep in mind that the better the resolution is, the slower the printing process will be.
+To keep it simple, opt for 3D printers with a 3D printing resolution of 0.05 mm or lower if you want the best print quality possible.
+However, keep in mind that the better the resolution is, the slower the 3D printing process will be.

-The average printing speed of FDM 3D printers should be somewhere around 150 mm/s, so try going for a printer with a similar rate, and the faster, the better.
+The average 3D printing speed of FDM 3D printers should be somewhere around 150 mm/s, so try going for a printer with a similar rate, and the faster, the better.

-However, the average speed of SLA printers is around 20 mm/hr, which is much slower than FDM; so keep that in mind when picking your next printer.
+However, the average speed of SLA is around 20 mm/hr, which is much slower than FDM; so keep that in mind when picking your next printer.

 Even though finding a printer under $200 that features automatic leveling is difficult, it’s not impossible.
 Leveling the printer’s bed is the most inconvenient part of any 3D printing process because a slight error in the bed’s angle or height could ruin your entire model.

-Some printers feature assisted leveling systems that use sensors to guide you into having the bed at the perfect position, so that’s a good plan B if you don’t find a unit with fully automatic leveling.
+Some printers feature assisted leveling systems that use sensors to guide you into having the bed at the perfect print position, so that’s a good plan B if you don’t find a unit with fully automatic leveling.

 What Should I Look for When Buying a Budget 3D Printer?

-There are so many factors that you need to consider when buying a 3D printer.
+There are so many factors that you need to consider when buying an affordable 3D printer.
 First of all, make sure it has a decent printing resolution and speed.
 Also, double-check that its build volume is large enough to fit all your printings.
 And, of course, make sure it’s compatible with your filament of choice.

 Are Budget 3D Printers Any Good?